sagemath/sage-archive-2023-02-01/src/doc/en/developer/dev_script.rst

 As an alternative to using git directly, Sage comes with a set of developer scripts which help you with common interactions with the bug tracker (see :ref:`chapter-sage-trac`) and with handling revisions of your code.
-The developer scripts use the git distributed revison control system under the hood which you'll have to install (see :ref:`chapter-git-setup`), but you do not need to know anything about it (see :ref:`chapter-manual-git` only if you want to).
+The developer scripts use the git distributed revision control system under the hood which you'll have to install (see :ref:`chapter-git-setup`), but you do not need to know anything about it (see :ref:`chapter-manual-git` only if you want to).